Testura/Testura.Mutation/README.md

 - Allow */src/some/files.cs but only line 59 to 69
 - Allow any files that contains "SuperFile" as long as they don't contain "mock"
+- It will ignore any mutation that contains anything with `Log.`.
 - All other files are ignored

 We use filter a lot to run mutation operators on specific subsets for example new pull requests.